French battleship Bretagne: Loss

 Following the French surrender on 22 June 1940, the French fleet was to be disarmed under German and Italian supervision.
 The British high command was concerned that the French ships would be seized by the Axis powers and placed in service.
-The Axis navies would then overmatch the Royal Navy.
 Prime Minister Winston Churchill therefore ordered Vice-Admiral James Somerville, the commander of Force H, to neutralise the French fleet at Mers-el-Kébir.
 He was instructed to order the French vessels to either join the British with the Free French, surrender for internment, to scuttle themselves, or be sunk.
 On 3 July, Somerville arrived and delivered the ultimatum; the French rejected it, and so the British ships opened fire.